tapodig/Medium-Article/README.md

 # Project Title
 This was my first task in the CodeBerry programming school.
+I had to copy a medium article.

 ## Built With
-- JSBin
+-JSBin
-- HTML
+-HTML
-- CSS
+-CSS
 ## Live Version
 https://tapodig.github.io/Medium-Article/